 How to Make a Complaint to the EMA Licensing Board

-Anyone may make a complaint regarding the conduct or competence of a first responder or paramedic that is licensed in British Columbia by contacting our office at firstname.lastname@example.org.
+Anyone may make a complaint regarding the conduct or competence of a first responder or paramedic that is licensed in British Columbia by completing the complaint registration form and emailing it to our office at firstname.lastname@example.org.

 How to Make a Complaint to the British Columbia Emergency Health Services Corporation

 The British Columbia Emergency Health Services Corporation (BCEHS) is responsible for the British Columbia Ambulance Service, and they are committed to putting patient needs first.
 For more information, please see the Provincial Health Services Authority Compliments and Complaints process.

 For EMAs: What happens if a complaint is made against me?